xinitrc-dev/randomfox.ca/README.md

 ### Contributions welcome!

-1. Fork the repository
-2. Add images to `images/` following the naming convention
-3. Create pull request
+Create a new issue/send an email/contact me on Discord with the list of **links** to the images you want to be added!

 ### Contact